markussanders/m3rch/README.md

   GraphQL for API requests.

 I built this application with the intent on creating a reactive, performant, and large scale application with technologies/methodologies I had not used before.
-Some of these include: Thunk, NoSQL databases, Redux Sagas, Express, React Hooks and GraphQL.
+Some of these include: Thunk, NoSQL databases, Redux Sagas, Express, React Hooks and GraphQL with Apollo.